rust-lang/const-eval/promotion.md

 dynamic checks for that are exactly the ones we are already doing for constants and statics.

-### Panics

-Promotion is not allowed to throw away side effects.
-This includes panicking.
+### Panics, overflow and bounds checks

-Let us look at what happens when we promote `&(0_usize - 1)` in a debug build:
+Let us look at what happens when we promote `&(0_usize - 1)` in a debug build.
-We have to avoid erroring at compile-time, because that would be promotion breaking compilation, but we must be sure to error correctly at run-time.
-In the MIR, this looks roughly like
+This code is promoted even though we cannot promote code that could fail, and this code will fail with an overflow error!
+What is happening?
+We have to look at the underlying MIR representation of this code to explain what happens:

 ```
 _tmp1 = CheckedSub (const 0usize) (const 1usize)